siteorigin/docs/widgets-bundle/form-building/form-fields.md

 #### Options

 - options `array` A multidimensional array containing your presets data.
 - default_preset `string` Which preset to load automatically.
-This is optional, and if its not set an empty default option will be added to the presets select.
+This is optional, and if it is not set, an empty default option will be added to the presets select.

 #### Example